aakashh-hub/React-projects/README.md

 Project 2 :
   It contains a dynamic webpage where we can see the popular food items of few countries and we can see the location of those countries using google maps.

+Project 3 :
+  It contains basic react properties to display contents.

 Project 4 :
   It is a webpage which is created using react.js .
 It mainly focus on multimedia tags and alignment of those elements.